Palm Sunday / Shabbat ha gadol

 But who noticed that at the same time the shepherds led the chosen sacrificial lambs that were in the field from Migdal Eder to Bethlehem, it was the 10th of Nisan, also what we call Palm Sunday, it was the day they had to choose a sacrificial lamb and then take it to Jerusalem.
 A Passover lamb.

 Hosanna which means Save us and in Hebrew origin hosanna is yasa and means to save or be delivered, to be victorious in battle, to give victory, rescue, defend, safe.
-The people was waiting for a savior once again, just like the time of slavery in Egypt.
+The people was waiting for a savior once again, just like at the time of slavery in Egypt.

 When Jesus was riding into Jerusalem on the 10th of Nisan the People rejoiced with loud shouts and cheers, Hosanna ( Save us ) to the King of the Most High, they were on the very same day choosing their sacrificial lamb for Passover.
 When in fact also choosing Jesus to be their redeemer, who was a lamb without spot or blemish.
 1 pet, 18-21